ayodyln/git-documentation/index.md

 ## What is Git revert?

+Commits are treated as permenent when committed.
+Meaning that point of history for the commit is cemented on the that timeline.
+All changes are tracked and updated with in the repository.
+But, what if a commit had some back written code or content that wasn't actaully needed?
+You could

 ## In what ways are these commands the same and what ways are they different?